Almost coherent modules and almost coherent sheaves: Almost coherent sheaves on schemes and formal schemes

 is an isomorphism in $\bf{D}(Y)^a$. \end{prop} \begin{proof} Proposition~\ref{derived-tensor-product-sheaf}, Proposition~\ref{derived-pullback}, and Proposition~\ref{derived-pushforward} imply that we can replace $\F^a$ (resp. $\G^a$) with $\F^a_!\in \bf{D}_{qc}(X)^a$ (resp. $\G^a_!\in \bf{D}_{qc}(Y)^a$).
 So it suffices to show the analogous result for modules with {\it quasi-coherent} cohomology sheaves.
 This is proven in \cite[\href{https://stacks.math.columbia.edu/tag/08EU}{Tag 08EU}]{stacks-project}. \end{proof}

 \subsection{Formal Schemes.
-The Category of Almost Coherent $\O_\X^a$-modules}
+The category of almost coherent $\O_\X^a$-modules}

-In this Section we discuss the notion of almost coherent sheaves on ``good'' formal schemes.
-One of the main complications is that there is no good notion of a ``quasi-coherent'' sheaf on a formal scheme.
-Namely, even though there is a notion of adically quasi-coherent sheaves on a big class of formal schemes due to \cite[\textsection I.3]{FujKato}, this notion does not really behave well.
-For example, the category of adically quasi-coherent sheaves usually is not abelian.
-One of the main difficulties in working with adically quasi-coherent sheaves is the lack of the Artin-Rees lemma beyond the case of finitely generated modules.
-More precisely, many operations with adically quasi-coherent sheaves require taking completions, but it is difficult to control the effect of it without the use of the Artin-Rees lemma.
+In this Section, we discuss the notion of almost coherent sheaves on ``good'' formal schemes.
+One of the main complications compared to the case of usual schemes is that there is no good notion of a ``quasi-coherent'' sheaf on a formal scheme.
+Namely, even though there is a notion of adically quasi-coherent sheaves on a large class of formal schemes due to \cite[\textsection I.3]{FujKato}, this notion does not behave well.
+In particular, this category is not a weak Serre subcategory of $\O_\X$-modules for ``nice'' a formal scheme $\X$.

+Another (related) difficulty comes from the lack of the Artin--Rees lemma for not finitely generated modules.
+More precisely, many operations with adically quasi-coherent sheaves require taking completions, but this operation is usually not exact without the presence of the Artin--Rees lemma.

-The way we deal with this problem is to use a version of the Artin-Rees lemma (Lemma~\ref{Artin-Rees}) for almost finitely generated modules over ``good'' rings.
-The presence of the Artin-Rees lemma suggests that it is reasonable to expect that we might have a good notion of adically quasi-coherent, almost coherent $\O_\X$-modules on some ``good'' class of formal schemes.
+We deal with this issue by using a version of the Artin--Rees lemma (Lemma~\ref{Artin-Rees}) for almost finitely generated modules over ``good'' rings.
+The presence of the Artin--Rees lemma suggests that it is reasonable to expect that we might have a good notion of adically quasi-coherent, almost coherent $\O_\X$-modules on some ``good'' class of formal schemes.